 The Non-Terrestrial Networks architecture shall fulfil the O&M requirements on transport of O&M information between the Management System on the ground and Non-Terrestrial Node(s) on the satellite.

 If possible, the software (or upgrade) should be ensured.

 Referring to the architecture scenarios sub-clause 8.7.1:

-Editor’s note: The details in the summary table is FFS.

 Table 8.9-1 O&M support for the various architectures.